Why focus on prairie grassland improvements?

 By improvements, I mean increasing the health of the soil, which in turn, increases the health and vigor of your plants while hopefully reintegrating warm season, native grass improved plant diversity or increasing plant density.
 The increased plant diversity helps our insect and bird populations.

-With the increase of healthy plants, more carbon is absorbed and taken down into the health soil and root systems, happening in the dynamic and alive soil.
-Alive with microbes, and fungi, all sorts of invisible and scientific words for that invisible world that does so much.
-The improved grassland helps with the relationship between the land and water.
-Increasing the utilization of rain, less run off and negative impacts of flooding.
+With the increase of healthy plants, more carbon is absorbed and taken down into the soil and root systems.
+This is all creating a dynamic and alive soil – alive with microbes, fungi, and all sorts of invisible and scientific processes that happen in this invisible world that does so much.
+The improved grassland helps with the relationship between the land and water, increasing the utilization of rain, less run off and negative impacts of flooding.

 I’m just a few years into this.
 A SDGC Mentor, Pat Guptill, current board member, came out in 2016 and helped reinforce my ideas and commitments.
 I’m just sharing and relating my experience.
 This is what I have picked up as a “noob”.
 We have our online video game community to thank for that word.
 Noob or newb means, newbie, someone new to an experience or community.
 I’ll close here with a cute video, https://www.youtube.com/watch?v=luU9j6mPKe4.
 Grandma saying her lines, can be like managing your grazing, you just keep trying.